ACE-Prism/BilibiliSpider/README.md

 # BilibiliSpider
-A python program to get all the video statistical data of anyone you want on Bilibili.
+A python program to get all the video statistical data of any UP loader you want on Bilibili.